 Service Learning in Sociology

 Application of student-initiated advocacy, contribution, volunteerism, and service in a community setting.
-Emphasis on the transferral of theoretical knowledge from the classroom to the community by creating an opportunity to examine social/community issues as social constructs in a consumer/self-advocacy focused process.
+Emphasis on the transferal of theoretical knowledge from the classroom to the community by creating an opportunity to examine social/community issues as social constructs in a consumer/self-advocacy focused process.
 Course work includes research, communication, and critical thinking and intervention skills in a community based service learning project.
-Students aid community stakeholders in defining and/or clarifying a community issue and creating a sustainable project to help address the issue in their role as social advocates.
-Students not meeting the prerequisites may take the course with permission of the instructor.
-3 Credits (3 Lecture - 0 Lab) Prerequisite(s): ENL121 and HSR210 and HSR255 and SOC111 and SPC101.
+The course allows students to aid community stakeholders in defining and/or clarifying a community issue and creating a sustainable project to help address the issue in their role as social advocates.
+3 Credits (3 Lecture) Prerequisite(s): ENL121 and HSR210 and HSR255 and SOC111 and SPC101 or ENL201 and HSR210 and HSR255 and SOC111 and SPC101.